-At the Ephraim McDowell Heart & Vascular Institute, what we treat are a variety of cardiovascular conditions, including: abdominal aortic aneurysms, angina (chest pain), atherosclerosis (hardening of the arteries), arrhythmia (irregular heartbeats), congestive heart failure, coronary artery disease, heart valve conditions, high blood pressure, neuropathy (numbness in your limbs), peripheral artery disease, and syncope (fainting).
+At the Ephraim McDowell Heart & Vascular Institute, what we treat are a variety of cardiovascular conditions.
+These include: abdominal aortic aneurysms, angina (chest pain), atherosclerosis (hardening of the arteries), arrhythmia (irregular heartbeats), congestive heart failure, coronary artery disease, heart valve conditions, high blood pressure, neuropathy (numbness in your limbs), peripheral artery disease, and syncope (fainting).

 Peripheral Artery Disease

 Another common condition of what we treat is Peripheral Artery Disease (PAD).
-This occurs when patients experience problems with their veins and arteries in their limbs.
-Oftentimes, these blood vessels become narrowed or even blocked due to a build-up of plaque in the arteries causes it.
+This is a common circulatory problem.
+A build-up of plaque in the arteries causes it.
 The plaque build-up is known as atherosclerosis, or hardening of the arteries.
 Because it causes the blood vessels to narrow or become blocked, patients often have numbness.
-While this mostly happens in the legs, it can occur in other areas in the body.
-Our physicians can treat the problem no matter where it occurs, it can be treated.
+While this problem mostly happens in the legs, it can occur in other areas in the body.
+Our physicians can treat the problem no matter where it occurs.

-Our PAD treatments include a cutting-edge procedure, the Ocelot Optical Coherence Tomography (OCT), which allows physicians to visually navigate inside the blocked arteries using a catheter with a camera-like device inside.
+To treat PAD, our physicians use a cutting-edge procedure, the Ocelot Optical Coherence Tomography (OCT).
+It allows physicians to visually navigate inside the blocked arteries using a catheter with a camera-like device inside.
 As a result, they can restore blood flow in completely blocked arteries through a very small skin incision.
-Thus, it saves patients from losing a limb or undergoing more invasive bypass surgery, especially when detected early.
+Thus, it saves patients from losing a limb or having bypass surgery.

-Dr. Shawn Flynn, an interventional cardiologist on our staff, performs TAVR as a visiting physician at the University of Kentucky Chandler Medical Center.
-TAVR is a transcatheter aortic valve replacement.
-The minimally-invasive procedure benefits patients who have been diagnosed with aortic valve stenosis.
+Dr. Shawn Flynn is an interventional cardiologist on our staff.
+He performs TAVR as a visiting physician at the University of Kentucky Chandler Medical Center.
+TAVR is a transcatheter aortic valve replacement for treating aortic valve stenosis.
 This is where the aortic valve narrows and fails to open properly, due to a build-up of calcium.
 TAVR uses small incisions and a catheter to insert the new valve.
 Because it is not an open procedure, patients recover faster and have a shorter hospital stay.
 As a result, they can get back to the life they once enjoyed.

 Limb Preservation Program

-Patients are referred to the program by their physician, who will be kept informed on a patient’s progress throughout their participation.
-Generally, the program consists of 36 total visits over the course of 12 weeks, and patients use a combination of exercise bicycles, treadmills, arm ergometers, recumbent steppers and weights.
-While patients exercise, our highly-trained staff will use telemetry monitors to track their heart rhythm, heart rate, blood pressure, and oxygen saturation levels.
+Patients are referred to the program by their physician.
+We keep the physician informed on their progress throughout the program.
+It consists of 36 total visits over 12 weeks.
+Patients use exercise bicycles, treadmills, arm ergometers, and recumbent steppers.
+While patients exercise, our highly-trained staff use telemetry monitors to track their heart rhythm, heart rate, blood pressure, and oxygen saturation levels.
 As a result of these monitored activities, the heart is made healthier.
 That helps our patients achieve a level of independence and optimal health.

-The program also includes individualized healthy lifestyle education including information on health risk factors, conserving your body’s energy, medication and stress reduction.
+The program also includes healthy lifestyle education.
+Information is provided on health risk factors, conserving your body’s energy, medication and stress reduction.
 As a result, patients learn tools to achieve a healthy lifestyle.
 Thus, they have a better quality of life.

 For more information, please call (859) 239-3752 for services.